The Community Benefits

 Transport is a key part of Doncare’s operations, yet our primary focus on meeting ever- increasing community service needs has meant the age and suitability of the organisation’s vehicles had been largely overlooked.
 A transport review in 2012 indicated an urgent need to purchase two small vehicles and a large furniture truck to extend our opportunity shop operations.
 Doncare’s core operating funding does not extend to the purchase of vehicles, and unfortunately, philanthropic opportunities to assist with the purchase of vehicles was becoming increasingly rare.

-Doncare’s six opportunity shops had become our social enterprise and the largest source of discretionary funds.
+Doncare’s two opportunity shops had become our social enterprise and the largest source of discretionary funds.
 The shops revenue provide substantial funding and enabled Doncare to supplement a range of community services.
 Doncare offers to collect good quality furniture donations from the public.
 We also deliver furniture purchased from the shops to customers for a small fee.
 All of Doncare’s retail locations stock furniture, so items need to be delivered to these shops on a daily basis.
 Furniture donations must also be transported to our storage depot in Mitcham until they can be moved to the shops for sale.
 By 2012, our business operations had reached the point where future growth was limited without the use of a large furniture truck fitted with a hydraulic lift for this purpose.
 The increasing age of our volunteer drivers also necessitated the need for a hydraulic lift which was paramount to their physical safety.
 We approached the team at the local Bendigo Bank to consider providing Doncare with additional funding to assist us in this venture and acknowledge and appreciate the significant support and financial assistance the Doncaster East and Templestowe Village Community Bank® branches has provided to assist Doncare to continue to deliver the current suite of services and expand our Opportunity Shop operations over the years.
 All of these vehicles that have been donated by the bank are used by Doncare staff and volunteers six days a week.